 In terms of nutrient application, most cauliflower growers in the study area rely on FYM, urea and DAP to meet the crop’s nutrient needs.
-They apply an average quantity of 30.79 t/ha, 520 kg/ha and 245.1 kg/ha of FYM, urea and DAP, respectively.
+They applyu an average quantity of 30.79 t/ha, 520 kg/ha and 245.1 kg/ha of FYM, urea and DAP, respectively.
 Some growers also use 114.7 kg/ha of MOP.
 Cauliflower hybrid growers apply slightly higher doses compared to OP growers with 29.07 t/ha, 495.9 kg/ha, 222.5 kg/ha and 100.5 kg/ha of FYM, urea, DAP and MOP in hybrids.
 Recommended fertilizer dosage for cauliflower hybrids are 420 kg/ha, 220 kg/ha and 170 kg/ha for urea, DAP and MOP, respectively (Directorate of Extension, 2016).
 The data indicates that hybrid growers in the study area are generally following recommended DAP doses, while slightly deviating in the case of urea and MOP.
 However, according to (Directorate of Extension, 2020), overall cauliflower growers are applying more urea and DAP then necessary and slightly more MOP than recommended.
 This adoption pattern contributes to higher cauliflower productivity, as supported by an experiment of (Subedi et al., 2020), which founded that optimal nitrogen, phosphorus and potassium levels enhance yield and curd quality.
 Similar findings were observed by (Singh et al., 1994; Singh et al., 2015), confirming the positive impact of recommended as well as increasing N, P and K adoption level on cauliflower growth and productivity.
 Regarding weed management, weed infestation was slightly higher in fields of OP cauliflower growers (88%) compared to hybrid growers (81%).
 To combat the prevalent weeds Cyperus rotundus and Phalaris minor, majority of cauliflower growers employed herbicides like alachlor, metsulfuron methyl 20%WP, oxyfluorfen 23.5%EC and propaquizafop 10%EC, averaging 1.34 l/ha, 0.58 l/ha and 0.52 l/ha, respectively.
 Competitive weeds like these can cause significant yield losses, as shown by (Boyd et al., 2022), who reported a 35% cabbage yield reduction due to Cyperus rotundus infestation.
 Effective weed suppression with oxyfluorfen and alachlor contributed to increased cauliflower head yield and overall productivity, supported by studies conducted by (Singh & Tripathi, 1988; Mehmi et al., 2021; Qasem, 2007).
 As far as insect pests is concern, hybrid growers (34%) observed higher pest levels compared to OP growers (27%).
 The dominant pest, Diamondback Moth (DBM) was observed by majority of the cauliflower growers and is also as confirmed by (Ahmad & Ansari, 2010) and for protecting cauliflower crop from DBM, majority of the respondents applied pesticide chlorantraniliprole18.5 SC with an average quantity of 0.13 l/ha.
 This pesticide effectively reduced larval populations and minimized yield loss, in line with findings from (Patel & Patel, 2020).
 Disease management was practiced against Black rot, a prevalent issue in cauliflower crops, particularly among hybrid growers (11%) and OP growers (8%).
 The fungicide carbendazim 50%WP (1.5 kg/ha) was commonly used to control this disease, consistent with (Kahn et al., 2014).
 The study conducted by (Gill et al., 2020) also highlighted that over 50% of the participants noted the presence of weeds, insect-pest and diseases in cauliflower crop, but interestingly, farmers in study area, reported a comparatively lower incidence of these issues.
 The study indicates that farmers were conscientious in applying critical production inputs, ultimately impacting cauliflower crop productivity, echoing findings by (Rakesh et al., 2018) (Yadav et al., 2012) albeit with nuances, that full adoption of crop production and protection technology is very important in achieving desired level of productivity.